heath inequities infographic

 The Upstream and Downstream of Health

-In public health, we use a similar conceptual framework.
-Upstream refers to the root causes of health inequities.
-These are factors that shape our health from the beginning.
-They include elements such as socioeconomic status, demographic group, access to health care, and other conditions in the places where people live, learn, work and play often referred to as Social Determinants of Health — which can create an uneven playing field, where certain communities and individuals face greater challenges in achieving optimal health.
+In public health, this concept serves as a framework.
+Upstream represents the root causes of health inequities—factors that shape our well-being from the start.
+These include socioeconomic status, race and ethnicity, access to quality education, housing, transportation, and health care, as well as the broader conditions in the places where people live, learn, work, and play.
+These are known as Social Determinants of Health (SDOH) and often create unequal opportunities for communities and individuals to achieve their best health.

-Together, we can create initiatives and services that promote health equity, support underserved communities, and ensure access to high quality health care for everyone.
-Explore our resources to learn more about the efforts our agency is taking to Eliminate Health Disparities and how you can contribute to creating positive change.
-Together, we can build a future where everyone can live a healthy life.
+Together, we can advance initiatives that close health gaps, uplift underserved communities, and ensure that everyone has access to high-quality care.
+Explore our resources to learn more about how our organization is working to eliminate health disparities and how you can contribute to meaningful change.
+Let’s build a future where every person, regardless of their background, has the opportunity to thrive.